Chronology of discoveries of water on Mars: Viking program

 The ejecta from Arandas crater acts like mud.
 It moves around small craters (indicated by arrows), instead of just falling down on them.
 Craters like this suggest that large amounts of frozen water were melted when the impact crater was produced.
 Image is located in Mare Acidalium quadrangle and was taken by Viking Orbiter.

 This view of the flank of Alba Mons shows several channels/troughs.
 Some channels are associated with lava flows; others are probably caused by running water.
 A large trough or graben turns into a line of collapse pits.
 Image is located in Arcadia quadrangle and was taken by Viking Orbiter.

 Branched channels in Thaumasia quadrangle, as seen by Viking Orbiter.
 Networks of channels like this are strong evidence for rain on Mars in the past.

 The branched channels seen by Viking from orbit strongly suggested that it rained on Mars in the past.
 Image is located in Margaritifer Sinus quadrangle.

 Ravi Vallis, as seen by Viking Orbiter.
 Ravi Vallis was probably formed when catastrophic floods came out of the ground to the right (chaotic terrain).
 Image located in Margaritifer Sinus quadrangle.

 Results from Viking lander experiments strongly suggest the presence of water in the present and in the past of Mars.
 All samples heated in the gas chromatograph-mass spectrometer (GSMS) gave off water.
 However, the way the samples were handled prohibited an exact measurement of the amount of water.
-But, it was around 1%.
+But it was around 1%.
 General chemical analysis suggested the surface had been exposed to water in the past.
-Some chemicals in the soil contained sulfur and chlorine that were like those remaining after sea water evaporates.
-Sulfur was more concentrated in the crust on top of the soil, than in the bulk soil beneath.
+Some chemicals in the soil contained sulfur and chlorine that were like those remaining after seawater evaporates.
+Sulfur was more concentrated in the crust on top of the soil than in the bulk soil beneath.
 So it was concluded that the upper crust was cemented together with sulfates that were transported to the surface dissolved in water.
-This process is common on Earth's deserts.
+This process is common in Earth's deserts.
 The sulfur may be present as sulfates of sodium, magnesium, calcium, or iron.
 A sulfide of iron is also possible.
-Using results from the chemical measurements, mineral models suggest that the soil could be a mixture of about 90% iron-rich clay, about 10% magnesium sulfate (kieserite?), about 5% carbonate (calcite), and about 5% iron oxides (hematite, magnetite, goethite?).
+Using results from the chemical measurements, mineral models suggest that the soil could be a mixture of "about 80% iron-rich clay, about 10% magnesium sulfate (kieserite?), about 5% carbonate (calcite), and about 5% iron oxides (hematite, magnetite, goethite?)".
 These minerals are typical weathering products of mafic igneous rocks.
-The presence of clay, magnesium sulfate, kieserite, calcite, hematite, and goethite strongly suggest that water was once in the area.
-Sulfate contains chemically bound water, hence its presence suggests water was around in the past.
-Viking 2 found similar group of minerals.
+The presence of clay, magnesium sulfate, kieserite, calcite, hematite, and goethite strongly suggests that water was once in the area.
+Sulfate contains chemically bound water; its presence suggests water was around in the past.
+Viking 2 found a similar group of minerals.
 Because Viking 2 was much farther north, pictures it took in the winter showed frost.